-• This conservative selection should be considered when $V{IN(MIN)}$ < 5.5 V
+• Consider this conservative selection when $V{IN(MIN)}$ < 5.5 V

 The SLOPE pin cannot be left floating.

 7.3.5 Error Amplifier

 The internal high-gain error amplifier generates an error signal proportional to the difference between the FB pin voltage and the internal precision 1.2-V reference.
 The output of the error amplifier is connected to the COMP pin allowing the user to provide a Type 2 loop compensation network.